yahoo/elide-doc/pages/guide/10-jsonapi.md

 ### Matching newly created objects to IDs

-When using the patch extension, Elide returns object entity bodies (containing newly assigned IDs) in the order in which they were created - assuming all the entities were newly created (and not mixed with entity updates in the request).
-The client can use this order to map the object created to its ID.
+When using the patch extension, Elide returns object entity bodies (containing newly assigned IDs) in the order in which they were created.
+The client can use this order to map the object created to its server assigned ID.

 ## Sparse Fields
 --------------------------